chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

-## Kernel 4: Instruction Optimization
+## Kernel 4: Instruction Optimization.

 The 32-bit integer division takes significantly more clock cycle than 32-bit integer multiplication, addition and subtraction.
 According to [CUDA C++ Best Practices Guide](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/), Both 32-bit integer addition and 32-bit integer compare takes one clock cycle per multiprocessor while 32-bit integer multiplication takes 2 clock cycle per multiprocessor.
 The 32-bit integer divison was replaced with 32-bit integer addition, multiplication and compare, which increased the compute and memory throughput to 1881 GFLOPS and 681 GB/s  based on nsight compute analysis.
 Microbenchmarking shows that the 32-bit integer division takes approximately 200 clock cycle while the combination of the 32-bit integer addition, multiplication and compare takes approximately 20 clock cycle.
 Considering, the number of iterations, the approximate runtime difference is ((200 - 20) * 30336)/2.4GHz = 2.28 milliseconds, which is approximately the runtime difference between kernel 3 and kernel 4 based on nsight compute analysis.
 This runtime difference increase linearly with number of iteration (number of 2D coordinate data points), which shows the importance of instruction optimization when scaling up an algorithm.
 The code for microbenchmarking is available on my [Github repo](https://github.com/chukwuk/Optimized_GPU_version_for_euclidean_matrix/tree/master/compare_division_clock_cycle_with_bit_compare).
 The GPU throughput rooflines shows the memory bandwith boundary meets the peak performance boundary.